-ODBC is based on and closely aligned with The Open Group standard Structured Query Language (SQL) Call-Level Interface.
-It allows programs to use SQL requests that will access databases without having to know the proprietary interfaces to the databases.
-ODBC handles the SQL request and converts it into a request the individual database system understands.
+ODBC consists of four components, working together to enable functions.
+ODBC allows programs to use SQL requests that access databases without knowing the proprietary interfaces to the databases.
+ODBC handles the SQL request and converts it into a request each database system understands.

 In the newer distributed object architecture called Common Object Request Broker Architecture (CORBA), the Persistent Object Service (POS) is a superset of both the CLI and ODBC.